Rosiak/esphome-tesla-ble/README.md

   - Frunk open/closed
   - Interior temperature (°C)
   - Last update (the last time a response was received from the Infotainment system, does not go "Unknown" once a response has been received)
+  - Minutes to limit (time to charge limit, multiples of 5 minutes)
   - Odometer (miles)
   - Range (miles)
   - Shift state (eg Invalid, R, N, D)